Test Console Application C# (How It Works For Developers)

 Developed to facilitate testing in .NET Core app code, TestConsole.Core arises from the necessity to bridge the gap left by the lack of .NET standard and .NET Core app support in ApprovalTests.
 With a focus on enabling effective testing of large datasets, TestConsole.Core's test approval features accommodate data formatted using the Test Console Output object and extend their functionality to handle any plain text input, providing a comprehensive solution for unit testing in C#.

-The test console can be installed using the NuGet package Manager form inside Visual Studio, or by running the following command in the NuGet package manager Console.
+The test console can be installed using the NuGet package Manager from inside Visual Studio, or by running the following command in the NuGet package manager Console.

 Install-Package TestConsole -Version 2.6.0

-Or download directly using from the TestConsole distribution on NuGet.
+Or download directly from the TestConsole distribution on NuGet.

 In this section, we will see how you can convert console outputs to reports.
 The below source code uses a test console to convert Enumerable objects into a well-formatted report table.